Rhelli/Members-Only-Authentication/README.md

 ## 🎯 The Project Brief

-The specifications and the guide to the project can be found The Odin Project's ['Project 2: Members Only!'](https://www.theodinproject.com/courses/ruby-on-rails/lessons/authentication) page.
+The specifications and the guides to the project can be found The Odin Project's [Project 2: Members Only!](https://www.theodinproject.com/courses/ruby-on-rails/lessons/authentication) page.

 This project focuses heavily on authentication in web apps.
-Specifically, in this project we are given the task to create our own authentication system versus using pre-existing authentication solutions such as ['Devise'](https://github.com/heartcombo/devise).
+Specifically, in this project we are given the task to create our own authentication system versus using pre-existing authentication solutions such as [Devise](https://github.com/heartcombo/devise).
 This proves to be an invaluable lesson in understanding exactly how authentication systems work under the hood.

-The authentication systems implemented into this project includes:
+The authentication systems implemented into this project include:
   - User authentication - Password encryption and password digest storage to avoid storing raw user passwords
   - Cookies - Session and remember me cookies for perpetuation of user authentication
   - Before filters preventing unauthorised users from performing higher level actions like seeing who created which posts